Implementing Stack in Python

 <- Go Back to Index

-a stack is an abstract data type that serves as a collection of elements, with two main principal operations: Push, which adds an element to the collection, and Pop, which removes the most recently added element that was not yet removed.
-This is known as Last In First Out or LIFO.
+A stack is an abstract data type that serves as a collection of elements, characterized by two principal operations: Push and Pop.
+The Push operation adds an element to the top of the stack, while the Pop operation removes the most recently added element that has not yet been removed.
+This behaviour is known as Last In, First Out (LIFO).

 Big O complexity for Pushing and Popping is O(1) and Searching element by value is O(n).